Din IP: Ukjent · Din status: BeskyttetUbeskyttetUkjent

-Impersonation or “the mom and dad” scam
+Impersonation or “mom and dad” scams

 How does the scam work?
 The scammers pretend to be a family member, typically the victim’s child.
 The “son/daughter” claims their phone is broken and that they’re messaging from a friend’s account.
-Due to the new device, they don’t have access to any mobile banking apps and desperately need the funds to pay an urgent incoming bill or financial charge.
+Due to the new device, they don’t have access to any mobile banking apps and desperately need funds to pay an urgent incoming bill or financial charge.

 What can you do about it?
 Don’t reply to the scammer.
 Contact the person in question directly, on their usual WhatsApp account, or by other means.
 Direct communication should reveal the scam in no time.

-Verification code scam
+Verification code scams

 When scammers try to log in to your account, they need a verification code to complete their deceit.
 If you receive a 6-digit verification code out of the blue, you might be the target of a verification code scam.